This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 Orders and regulations

-Members debate the Agriculture (Delinked Payments) (Reductions) (England) Regulations 2025, and associated motion to regret and annul the regulations put forward by Lord Roborough and Baroness Grender.
+Members debated the Agriculture (Delinked Payments) (Reductions) (England) Regulations 2025, and associated motion to regret and annul the regulations put forward by Lord Roborough and Baroness Grender.

 Legislation